California Wildfire Injury Attorneys

 • Damages — You incurred losses as a result of the wildfire.
 These can include medical expenses, PTSD, lost wages, and more.

-Liability is a complex subject, especially in a large-scale event like a wildfire.
+Liability can be a complex subject, especially in a large-scale event like a wildfire.
 Government bodies will be involved in investigations, and things can get complicated quickly.
 Victims who are already dealing with injuries, loss of property, and emotional distress may be unprepared for these challenges.

 Who Do I Sue For My Wildfire Injuries?

-The person or entity that has proven to be negligent will be responsible for compensating you.
+The person or entity that has proven to be negligent could be responsible for compensating you.

-Here are some parties that our wildfire insurance claim attorneys can hold liable for your injuries:
+Here are some parties that wildfire insurance claim attorneys may be able to hold liable for your injuries:

 • Utility Company — The utility company can be liable if the wildfire starts because of sparks or downed lines.
 Investigations will determine if the company was negligent in maintaining the power lines or failed to implement timely shut-offs during high-risk conditions.